ivanha-code/ivanha.github.io/README.md

-This is Ivan's CS155 gitub Page
+This is Ivan's CS155 gitub page example